What is Jeju Olle Trail?

 This jolted her memory of Jeju with its beautiful and serene Olle, or narrow walking paths, around the island.
 She resolved to recreate the Santiago route in South Korea.
 Upon returning home, she embarked on the restoration of the old Olle and the creation of new ones.
 The first Olle trail was opened in 2007…”

 Jeju Island is the biggest island in South Korea.
-The island is about 73km from its western to eastern tips.
-It is about 30km from its northern to southern points.
-It is one of the most southerly islands in the country with the tiny places of Gapado, Marado, and Iedo being the only pieces of land further south.
+The island is about 73 km from western to eastern tips.
+It is about 30 km from northern to southern points.
+It is one of the most southerly islands in the country with the tiny places of Gapado (Route 10-1), Marado (no Olle route), and Iedo (semi-submerged rock with research station) being the only pieces of land further south.

 When should I walk Jeju Olle Trail?